Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Within the Spatial slice of a Friedmann-Robertson-Walker spacetime

+Friedmann-Robertson-Walker (FRW) spacetimes are a set of solutions of Einstein's field equations of general relativity.
+They are widely used in cosmology to study the spacetime geometries governing the dynamics of our universe \cite{d'Inverno}.
+In our view, they are therefore the most appropriate spacetimes within which all Bell-test experiments should be discussed.
+It is generally accepted that the geometries of our universe are described by the Friedmann-Robertson-Walker line element

+where ${a(t)}$ is the scale factor, ${\Sigma}$ is a spacelike hypersurface, ${\rho}$ is the radial coordinate within ${\Sigma}$, ${\kappa}$ is the ``normalized'' curvature of ${\Sigma}$, and ${\Omega}$ is a solid angle within ${\Sigma}$ \cite{d'Inverno}.
+Since we are primarily concerned with a galactic, solar, or terrestrial scenario, in what follows, without loss of generality, we will restrict our attention to the current epoch of the cosmos by setting the scale factor ${a(t) = 1}$ in the above line element.

+Now it is well known that the rescaled (or ``normalized'') curvature ${\kappa}$ can take only three possible values, $+1$, $-1$, or $0$.
+For ${\kappa = 0}$ the above FRW line element describes ordinary flat space, or ${\mathrm{I\!R}^3}$, in spherical coordinates.
+For ${\kappa = +1}$ it describes the metric of a 3-sphere, ${S^3}$, with constant positive curvature.
+And for ${\kappa = -1}$ it describes a three-dimensional hyperboloid in four-dimensional Minkowski space (${AdS_3}$), with constant negative curvature.
+Thus the only metric giving a closed and compact space without running off to infinity is ${S^3}$, for ${\kappa = +1}$.
+The geometry and topology of this space is therefore disciplined enough to give rise to the observed strong correlations of the singlet state.
+To verify this, in what follows we consider a spacelike hypersurface ${\Sigma=S^3}$ in the FRW spacetime, which can be recovered from the line element (\ref{frw}) by introducing a new coordinate ${\chi\!=\sin^{-1}\!\rho}$ (for a detailed derivation see Section 22.8 of Ref.~\cite{d'Inverno}).

-where ${\Sigma\!=\!S^3}$ can be recovered by introducing ${\chi\!=\sin^{-1}\!\rho}$.
-Now, for ${\kappa = +1}$, the tangent bundle of ${S^3}$ happens to be trivial: ${{\rm T}S^3 = S^3 \times{\rm I\!R}^3}$.
-This renders the tangent space at each point of ${S^3}$ to be isomorphic to ${{\rm I\!R}^3}$.
-Thus local experiences of the experimenters within ${S^3}$ are no different from those of their counterparts within ${{\rm I\!R}^3}$.
-The global topology of ${S^3}$, however, is dramatically different from that of ${{\rm I\!R}^3}$ \cite{Nakahara}\cite{Christian}.
-In particular, the triviality of ${{\rm T}S^3}$ means that ${S^3}$ is parallelizable \cite{Nakahara}.
-Therefore, a global {\it anholonomic} frame can be specified on ${S^3}$ that fixes each of its points uniquely \cite{Nakahara}\cite{Christian}.
-Such a frame renders ${S^3}$ diffeomorphic to the group SU(2) --- {\it i.e.}, to the set of all unit quaternions:
+Now the tangent bundle of ${S^3}$ happens to be trivial ({\it i.e.}, it happens to be a product space): ${{\mathrm{T}}S^3 = S^3 \times{\mathrm{I\!R}}^3}$.
+This renders the tangent space at each point of ${S^3}$ to be isomorphic to ${{\mathrm{I\!R}}^3}$.
+Thus local experiences of the experimenters within ${S^3}$ are no different from those of their counterparts within ${{\mathrm{I\!R}}^3}$.
+The global topology of ${S^3}$, however, is dramatically different from that of ${{\mathrm{I\!R}}^3}$.
+In particular, the triviality of ${{\mathrm{T}}S^3}$ means that ${S^3}$ is parallelizable \cite{Nakahara}.
+Therefore, a global {\it anholonomic} frame can be specified on ${S^3}$ that fixes each of its points uniquely \cite{Nakahara,Christian}.
+Such a frame renders ${S^3}$ diffeomorphic to the symmetry group ${\mathrm{SU}(2)}$ --- {\it i.e.}, to the set of all unit quaternions \cite{Meister}:

-Here we have parameterized each quaternion ${{\bf H}\in S^3}$ as
+Here we have parameterized each quaternion ${{\mathbf{H}}\in S^3}$ as